Polarized 3D system: Circularly polarized glasses

 To present a stereoscopic motion picture, two images are projected superimposed onto the same screen through circular polarizing filters of opposite handedness.
-The viewer wears eyeglasses which contain a pair of analyzing filters (circular polarizers mounted in reverse) of opposite handedness.
-Light that is left-circularly polarized is blocked by the right-handed analyzer, while right-circularly polarized light is blocked by the left-handed analyzer.
-The result is similar to that of stereoscopic viewing using linearly polarized glasses, except the viewer can tilt his or her head and still maintain left/right separation (although stereoscopic image fusion will be lost due to the mismatch between the eye plane and the original camera plane).
+The viewer wears eyeglasses that contain a pair of analyzing filters (circular polarizers mounted in reverse) of opposite handedness.
+Left-circularly polarized light is blocked by the right-handed analyzer, while right-circularly polarized light is blocked by the left-handed analyzer.
+The result is similar to that of stereoscopic viewing using linearly polarized glasses, except the viewer can tilt their head and still maintain left/right separation (although stereoscopic image fusion will be lost due to the mismatch between the eye plane and the original camera plane).

 As shown in the figure, the analyzing filters are constructed of a quarter-wave plate (QWP) and a linearly polarized filter (LPF).
 The QWP always transforms circularly polarized light into linearly polarized light.
 However, the angle of polarization of the linearly polarized light produced by a QWP depends on the handedness of the circularly polarized light entering the QWP.
 In the illustration, the left-handed circularly polarized light entering the analyzing filter is transformed by the QWP into linearly polarized light which has its direction of polarization along the transmission axis of the LPF.
 Therefore, in this case the light passes through the LPF.
 In contrast, right-handed circularly polarized light would have been transformed into linearly polarized light that had its direction of polarization along the absorbing axis of the LPF, which is at right angles to the transmission axis, and it would have therefore been blocked.

 By rotating either the QWP or the LPF by 90 degrees about an axis perpendicular to its surface (i.e. parallel to the direction of propagation of the light wave), one may build an analyzing filter which blocks left-handed, rather than right-handed circularly polarized light.
 Rotating both the QWP and the LPF by the same angle does not change the behaviour of the analyzing filter.